ruhel241/advanced-dashboard-cleaner/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Advanced Dashboard cleaner plugin is the best way to ensure that your dashboard interior stays clean and looking good.
+Advanced Dashboard Cleaner plugin is the best way to ensure that your dashboard interior stays clean and looking good.

 == Description ==
-Advanced Dashboard cleaner plugin is the best way to ensure that your dashboard interior stays clean and looking good.
+Advanced Dashboard Cleaner plugin is the best way to ensure that your dashboard interior stays clean and looking good.

 *There are Three Settings*
     1) Dashboard Cleaner